Rules of the game:

 Once placed, the trade will be labeled as "active" in the trades page until it's filled.
 Terminating a trade will stop any new fills, but won't refund any portion of the trade that has been filled.
 The progress towards a trade being filled is shown in the interactive graph for each trade.

 It's important to note that buy trades will settle for any amount less than or equal to the specified price per share.
 This means that if you place a 1 share buy order at $10/share, if there is a $8/share sell order, there is a chance your order would settle at $8/share.
-If you unexpectedly have more money than you expect after buying a share, this is why.
-Sell orders always settle to sell price, so you'll never get more money from a sell order than you were expecting.
+Don't assume that you'll always get the best deal, if you want to make sure you're always purchasing at the lowest price, make sure to check what the pending sell orders are!

 Additionally, trades that have settled with yourself are excluded from the calculations of most metrics, as no actual exchange of stock and cash have taken place.
 In effect, they will cancel eachother out.
 For example, placing a sell order of 10 shares at $5/share and a buy order of 5 shares at $6/share will result in the 5 shares of your buy order cancelling out 5 shares of your sell order, leaving you selling 5 shares at $5/share.

-Dividends
+• Dividends

 Dividends are paid out pro-rata for each share.
 For this beta, each team only has 100 shares.
 That means for each share you own, you will receive 1% of the dividend payout.
 There are two types of dividend payments: match dividends and placement dividends.